Ferromagnetism in an extended coherently-coupled atomic superfluid: 1D Numerical simulations

-Numerical simulations are performed by exactly solving the one-dimensional GPEs Eq.(\ref{eq:gp1}) and Eq.(\ref{eq:gp2}) in the external harmonic trapping potential.
-The ground state is found through imaginary-time evolution via the Euler algorithm, while the following real time dynamics is obtained via a split-step algorithm.
-The parameters are chosen to reproduce those of the experiment, tacking into account the geometrical renormalization; in particular, $(2/3)|\kappa|n_0^{3D}/\hbar \sim (2/3)|\Delta|n_0^{3D}/\hbar \sim 1.2$ kHz and $L \sim 200\,\mu$m.
-A small energy-loss term is necessary to stabilize the system against turbulence at long times: this is realized by adding a small imaginary part to the time-step, d$ t \to (1+i\gamma) \text{d} t$.
-We verified that the value of the loss rate $\gamma$ does not affect the relevant physical properties of the system; for the simulations shown in the main text, $\gamma = 0.1$.
+Numerical simulations are performed by exactly solving the 1D GPEs \aref{eq:gp1} and \aref{eq:gp2} in the external harmonic trapping potential.
+The parameters are chosen to reproduce those of the experiment, taking into account the geometrical renormalization; in particular, $(2/3)|\kappa|n_0^{3D}/h \sim (2/3)|\Delta|n_0^{3D}/h \sim 1.1$ kHz, $\Omega_\text{R}/2\pi = 400$ Hz and $L \sim 200\,\mu$m.
+The detuning is linearly increased in time at a rate of $100$ Hz/ms.

+The ground state is first found through imaginary-time evolution via the Euler algorithm.
+We then build the initial state by adding random noise on top of it.
+The real-time dynamics of this noisy configuration is obtained via a split-step algorithm.
+We finally average over 100 simulations obtained with different initial noise.
+The noise amplitude, which is finally set to $\sim 2\,\%$ of the peak density, is used as a free parameter to best reproduce the experimental data.